RocketChat/Rocket.Chat/.changeset/moody-phones-admire.md

 "@rocket.chat/meteor": minor
 ---

-Fixed thread list contextual bar when the first message is an attachment
+Fixes title missing in thread list for threads starting with attachment in E2EE rooms